-A 31-Year-Old Kellyanne Conway Joked In 1998 Video About The KKK, Larry King’s Ex-Wives – And Sang [Video]
+A 31-Year-Old Kellyanne Conway Joked In 1998 Video About The KKK, Larry King’s Ex-Wives — And Sang [Video]

 “Having just two of his own, Chris Matthews needed someone else’s foot to stick in his mouth.”

-Kellyanne also described another reason for donning a cast on Conway’s foot.
+Kellyanne also described another reason for donning a cast on her foot.

 “Fred Thompson’s bizarre and kinky foot fetish.”

-Eventually, Conway broke into an awkward song in a bit of life imitating art, just as seen in the below SNL video.
+Eventually, Conway broke into an awkward song in a bit of life imitating art, just as seen in the SNL video below.

-Conway mentioned Monica Lewinsky, former President Bill Clinton and the fact that the Starr Report let her know that others had a better sex life than Kellyanne.
-Conway also mentioned other 1990s era topics, like Ally McBeal.
+Conway mentioned Monica Lewinsky, former President Bill Clinton, and the fact that the Starr Report let her know that others had a better sex life than her.
+Conway also mentioned other 1990s-era topics, like Ally McBeal.

-Kellyanne is getting a good amount of feedback from Conway’s recently unearthed video, as seen in sample comments below.
+Kellyanne is getting a good amount of feedback from her recently unearthed video, as seen in sample comments below.

 Lee GaryB: “I’ve seen funerals get bigger laughs.”